 When the SDK is used in an app the isn't integrated with the First Iraqi Bank's

-native app, in this case the SDK will throw an UnsupportedPlatformError
+native app, in this case the SDK will throw an UnsupportedPlatformError error when you try to send a message

 to the native app.
 You can catch this error and handle it gracefully, for example by showing an error message to the user.